eddahbarasa/AdvancedDataModeling/README.md

 ![dash 2](https://user-images.githubusercontent.com/106580846/217538087-82480140-7673-48a6-bdf3-8457ae6b0da6.png)

-Make the dashboard interactive so that when you click on a specific country in the map the information related to that country will be displayed in the bar chart.
+The dashboard can be made interactive so that when you click on a specific country in the map the information related to that country will be displayed in the bar chart.

 ![dash 1](https://user-images.githubusercontent.com/106580846/217538140-fbe0bca0-852d-4e86-a39c-7e1eae5e40c0.png)